securitytxt/security-txt/draft-foudil-securitytxt.md

 A "security.txt" file that is found in a file system MUST only apply to the folder in which it is located and that folder's subfolders.
 The file does not apply to any of the folder's parent or sibling folders.

+A "security.txt" file MAY also apply to products and services provided by the organization publishing the file.
+Implementors SHOULD use the policy directive (as per {{policy}}) to provide additional details regarding scope and details of their vulnerability disclosure process.

 Some examples appear below: